microamp/sqlglot.el/README.md

 # sqlglot.el

-[SQLGlot](https://sqlglot.com/sqlglot.html) is a Python library for parsing and converting SQL queries across multiple database dialects, supporting over 30 platforms like BigQuery, Snowflake, Spark, PostgreSQL, and MySQL.
-It serves as the foundation for [SQLMesh](https://www.tobikodata.com/sqlmesh).
+[SQLGlot](https://sqlglot.com/sqlglot.html) is a Python library that parses and converts SQL queries between different database dialects.
+It supports over 30 dialects including BigQuery, Snowflake, Spark, PostgreSQL, MySQL, DuckDB, and Hive.

-This Emacs Lisp package offers an interface to SQLGlot, enabling SQL dialect conversion and code formatting directly within Emacs.
+The sqlglot.el package provides an Emacs interface to SQLGlot for converting SQL between dialects and formatting code directly in the editor.

 ## Demo